Shawn1776/jenkins101/Syntax_rules_for_Makefile.md

    ```makefile
    VARIABLE_NAME = value
    ```
-   e.g.:
+      - Variables are used to store values.
+   - Use `$(VARIABLE_NAME)` to reference the value of a variable. e.g.:
    ```makefile
    CC = gcc
    CFLAGS = -Wall
    ```

-   - Variables are used to store values.
-   - Use `$(VARIABLE_NAME)` to reference the value of a variable.
-   `CC` is a variable for the compiler, and `CFLAGS` stores compiler flags.
+   -`CC` is a variable for the compiler, and `CFLAGS` stores compiler flags.

 3. **Automatic Variables:**